Bullying can affect anyone.

 Cyberbullying

-This type of bullying happens online.
+This type of bullying happens on social media, online forums, text and email.
 It can include receiving offensive and abusive messages.
 It also includes hacking into other people's accounts or spreading rumours online.

 Cyberbullying can be difficult to deal with.
 You may not know what to do at first.
-But many new laws have been introduced to protect people from online bullying.
+But there are laws to protect people from online bullying.

 Learn more about cyberbullying